Axiom Industries

 methods

-• Physical courier networks using rotating personnel and dead-drop exchange points across the Shelf, Substation Null, and Laceworks
+• Physical courier networks using rotating personnel and dead-drop exchange points across the Gray Zone, Substation Null, and Laceworks

 • Mobile unlicensed medical suites operating in rotating locations within repurposed industrial and infrastructure spaces